BitJam/chroot-rescue/README.md

   -p --pretend         Don't actually execute commands -P --prompt=<str>    Add this string to the prompt -q --quiet           Only print error messages
-  -u --umount          Umount all subdirectories of the given directory -V --verbose         Show commands that get executed -v --version         Show version and exit
+  -t --title=<str>     Set the window title while in the chroot -u --umount          Umount all subdirectories of the given directory -V --verbose         Show commands that get executed -v --version         Show version and exit